 Elevation: 8,468 ft

 This peak is not in the book.
 Livingston Douglas ascended this peak by traversing over from Peak 8301.
 His routes are set out below.
-I climbed the peak from the pass at the top of Martin Canyon which was Livingston’s decent route.
+I climbed the peak from the pass at the top of Martin Canyon which was Livingston’s descent route.
 I added my GPS track and a photo below.
 Updated September 2020

 Vue Benchmark is the highest peak located on a massive ridge that separates Martin Canyon from Slaughterhouse Creek.
-This is a big mountain with another ranked summit on its LONG Southwest Ridge (Peak 8301).
-The easiest ascent route is from Martin Canyon Road and the Southeast Ridge.
-Most of the Southeast Ridge has a “dozer line” gouged out of it.
+This is a big mountain with another ranked summit on its LONG southwest ridge (Peak 8301).
+The easiest ascent route is from Martin Canyon Road and the southeast ridge.
+Most of the southeast ridge has a “dozer line” gouged out of it.
 It isn’t pretty, but it sure gets rid of the scrub and brush, at least for a few years.
 It is rocky and loose, particularly on the steeper sections of the ridge.
 USGS Baugh Creek SW

 Southwest Ridge, Class 2

-Southeast Ridge (Descent), Class 2
+Southeast Ridge, Class 2